-Our system is based on the existing Certificate Authority (CA)[3].
+Our solution is based on the existing Public Key infrastructure (PKI)[3].
 The additional and independent module is a trusted third party named the Certificate Register Authority (CRA).
-The main functions of the CRA are: (1) Maintain the trust relations for PCs.
-(2) Respond to on-demand inquiries for detailed information about PCs and delegation traces.
+The main functions of the CRA are: (1) Maintain delegation relations of PCs for each end entity involved in a grid computing underway.
+(2) Respond to on-demand inquiries for detailed information about PCs and the delegation information.
 (3) Generate PCTL.
 (4) Revoke compromised or expired PCs.

-The data structure PNode is for recording PC information, as shown in Table 1.
+The data structure PNode is defined to record PC information in CRA, as shown in Table 1.
 The information of End Entity Certificate (EEC), a standard X.509 certificate, is supplied directly from CA/LDAP servers.
-The IP address plus port number of the agent are contained in the PC's Relative Distinguished Name (RDN) to ensure unique names as well as active service from the CRA.
+Since PCs with the same relative distinguished name (RDN) and different certificate serial numbers may be issued for separate use as signing and encryption, the uniqueness of the RDN is assured by including the hash code of its public key.
+The reason why certificate serial number is still considered in "Index" here is that a PC's key pair is suggested to keep unchanged for update in case that this PC expires during the computing.
+The availability and efficiency of grid computing will be greatly improved in this way.